Grizzly II: Revenge (2020) Review

 How major?
 George Clooney (Ocean’s Eleven, Gravity) and Laura Dern (Jurassic Park, Cold Pursuit) major.
 Charlie Sheen (Two and a Half Men, Wall Street) is in there as well.
-So are Deborah Raffin (The Sentinel, Death Wish 3) and John Rhys-Davies (Raiders of the Lost Ark, Aquaman).
-Grizzly II: Revenge also features genre veterans Deborah Foreman (April Fool’s Day, Waxwork), Jack Starrett (Race With the Devil, Born Losers), Charles Cyphers (Halloween, The Fog) and the original Nurse Ratched, Louise Fletcher (Firestarter, Star Trek: Deep Space Nine).
+So are Deborah Raffin (The Sentinel, Death Wish 3) and John Rhys-Davies (Soldier of War, Aquaman).
+Grizzly II: Revenge also features genre veterans Deborah Foreman (April Fool’s Day, Waxwork), Jack Starrett (Race With the Devil, Born Losers), Charles Cyphers (Halloween, The Fog), and the original Nurse Ratched, Louise Fletcher (Firestarter, Star Trek: Deep Space Nine).

 Head rangers Nick (Steve Inwood, Fame, Staying Alive) and Pete (Edward Meeks, Honor Bound) want to cancel the concert but Eileene Draygon (Louise Fletcher) refuses.
 It doesn’t help that Samantha Owens (Deborah Raffin), the park’s bear expert, doesn’t want the bear killed.
-But, as more bodies are found she has to relent and Bouchard (John Rhys-Davies) to kill it.
+But, as more bodies are found she has to relent and Bouchard (John Rhys-Davies) is hired to kill it.

-By this point it was obvious why Grizzly II: revenge had sat unfinished for almost forty years, it’s awful.
+By this point, it was obvious why Grizzly II: revenge had sat unfinished for almost forty years, it’s awful.
 The plot, while the same as so many other killer animal films, could still have produced decent results.
-Unfortunately the script by Joan McCall (Heart Like a Wheel) and David Sheldon (Grizzly, The Evil) is full of terrible dialogue and worse plotting.
+Unfortunately, the script by Joan McCall (Heart Like a Wheel) and David Sheldon (Grizzly, The Evil) is full of terrible dialogue and worse plotting.
 Hearing Samantha trying to defend the bear even after its killed six or seven people is especially laughable.
-John Rhys-Davies accent and dialogue as the French Canadian woodsman also deserves special mention.
+John Rhys-Davies’s accent and dialogue as the French Canadian woodsman also deserve special mention.

 I can appreciate that shooting new footage to round out a film this old isn’t easy but they didn’t even try to get the new footage to match what was originally shot.
 Grizzly II: Revenge’s opening scene is obviously stock video of bears with CGI bullets and blood effects added.
 Most of the shots that are supposed to be the monster bear are footage of a normal grizzly that doesn’t look anything like the few shots we see of the animatronic one.

-Most of the attacks are off screen so there’s almost no gore effects, just long chases from the bear’s point of view.
+Most of the attacks are off-screen so there are almost no gore effects, just long chases from the bear’s point of view.
 Or, in one case, alternating still shots of the bear and the face of the person it’s attacking.
-Yes, Grizzly II: Revenge is a killer bear movie with bugger all on screen bear attacks.
-The climactic battle with the grizzly is almost non existent so many scenes are missing.
-Unfortunately the scenes of Bouchard lassoing the beast and climbing up its body to try and stab it to death were filmed, and they’re as laughable as they sound.
+Yes, Grizzly II: Revenge is a killer bear movie with bugger all on-screen bear attacks.
+The climactic battle with the grizzly is almost non-existent so many scenes are missing.
+Unfortunately, the scenes of Bouchard lassoing the beast and climbing up its body to try and stab it to death were filmed, and they’re as laughable as they sound.

 Even if the effects had been filmed they couldn’t have saved Grizzly II: Revenge.
 This was one of only two films André Szöts directed and it’s easy to see why he decided to become a producer instead.
 From poorly set up shots to uninspired performances, so much is wrong it’s clear he was in way over his head.